mianwei66/ATT_Future_Stock_Price_Prediction/README.md

 So by calculating the ADF, the P-value is smaller than 0.05.
 So in our dataset, there is no seasonal affect.

-I applied 2 models to this time series: ARIMA and LSTM:
+2 models are applied to this time series: ARIMA and LSTM.

-Here are the results for both models: